yiftachmain-cell/glitter-bluster/README.md

 # Glitter Bluster Assembly Guide:
 [<img src="https://github.com/user-attachments/assets/59e66ebe-bdc4-4d0c-827a-81d3193be356" alt="Glitter Bluster Assembly Guide" width="100%">](https://www.youtube.com/watch?v=8ktf_xdbQtQ)
+Click the image to watch the Assembly Guide

 # Printing recommendations:
 - Don't print the case with the default parameters, it would take a lot more material than needed.